SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 Exit the editor by CTRL+X and hit Y + ENTER to commit your changes.

-Start the wallet in the background now:
+Stop the wallet and wait 2 minutes before attempting a start:
 ```
+rupaya-cli stop && sleep 120
 rupayad
 ```